Galerie Richard

 Lauren MARSOLIER included by W.M.
 Hunt in his public talk “The Ten Most Exciting Photographers I Learned About This Year” held at the Phoenix Art Museum, AZ, on February 5, 2014.
 Hunt has 35 years expertise as a photography collector, curator and art consultant in New York City.

-Dionisio GONZÁLEZ and YANG Yi will exhibit together for the first time in an exhibition titled Beyond Earth Art, curated by Andrea Inselmann at the Johnson Museum of Art at Cornell University in Ithaca, NY from January 25th through June 8th, 2014.
+Dionisio GONZÁLEZ and YANG Yi exhibit together for the first time in an exhibition titled Beyond Earth Art, curated by Andrea Inselmann at the Johnson Museum of Art at Cornell University in Ithaca, NY from January 25th thru June 8th, 2014.

-The Museum Haus Kasuya in Yokosuka presents a solo show of new paintings by Kiyoshi NAKAGAMI from January 8th through March 16th, 2014.
+The Museum Haus Kasuya in Yokosuka presents a solo show of new paintings by Kiyoshi NAKAGAMI from January 8th thru March 16th, 2014.

 We are very pleased to announce that Galerie Richard now represents Lauren MARSOLIER.
 Born in Paris in 1972, she now lives in Los Angeles.
-Using the medium of photography, she intentionally builds soundless and motionless landscapes.
+Using the medium of photography, she intentionally builds pixels by pixel soundless and motionless landscapes.
 She recently received the 2013 Houston Center for Photography Fellow Award.

 The Museum of New Art (MONA) in Detroit, MI, will present Documenta USA this September 28th, 2013, boasting the participation of over 1000 artists in the largest art exhibition in the world with NYC’s renowned art critic Jerry Saltz to talk us through it all.
 An artist book by Christophe AVELLA-BAGUR including works on paper and sculptures will be displayed and will be part of the permanent collection of the museum.